ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Non-sequential Workflow # {#example-non-sequential-workflow}

-When this profile is used, the C might not be able to determine in advance the appropriate AS to contact.
+When this profile is used, C might not be able to determine in advance the appropriate AS to contact.
 In such cases, C may initiate EDHOC with RS prior to obtaining an access token and rely on RS to provide this information.

 One approach, as detailed in this section, is for RS to convey this information by including an External Authorization Data (EAD) item in EDHOC message\_2.
 The content of this EAD item is the information conveyed in a Request Creation Hints response, thereby helping C to identify the correct AS, and possibly other relevant parameters needed to request an access token.